sengeiou/okauth/README.md

         // oauthUser will not be null, because if an error occurs(like
         // code is invalid), an OkAuthException will be thrown OAuthUser oauthUser = client.exchangeQueryForUser(query);
-        String identifier = client.getOpenPlatform().getIdentifier();
+        String identifier = oauthUser.getOpenPlatform().getIdentifier();
         String openId = oauthUser.getOpenId();
-        // next, select user id by identifier and openId and continue
+        // next, select user id by identifier and openId, and continue
         // processing according to your business logic...
     }
 // ...